-Due to the long association of the Surbiton & District Bird Watching Society with the Hogsmill Sewage Works, through its bird recording and ringing activities, as well the Society’s inputs into the development of the nature reserve, members of the SDBWS receive the special benefit of free membership of the Friends of Hogsmill STW Nature Reserve which is located off Lower Marsh Lane, Kingston just past the Thames Water Hogsmill Sewage Treatment Works entrance.
+SDBWS members receive the special benefit of free membership of the Friends of Hogsmill STW Nature Reserve which is located off Lower Marsh Lane, Kingston just past the Thames Water Hogsmill Sewage Treatment Works entrance.

-The Friends Scheme provides the opportunity to visit the Hogsmill STW Nature Reserve to watch birds and other wildlife from dawn to dusk.
+The Friends Scheme provides the opportunity to visit the Hogsmill Reserve to watch birds and other wildlife from dawn to dusk.
 Members have the opportunity to use the bird hide and nature trail and can also attend special events, help in the practical conservation management of the reserve through wildlife monitoring and volunteer task days, as well as receive newsletters and regular information on wildlife sightings.
+There are also friendly Hide Teas held every 1st Friday of the month.
+(As ever bring a mug ).
 Membership of the Hogsmill Nature Reserve also allows free access to Kempton Nature Reserve and Crossness Nature Reserve (see details below).

-Via public transport the Hogsmill Nature Reserve is accessible from Berrylands Station or by K1/K4 bus off Villiers Road.
+Via public transport the Hogsmill Nature Reserve is accessible from Berrylands Station or by K1/K4 bus off Villiers Road and the K2 bus stop is also nearby.
 There is a free car park located inside the reserve gates in Lower Marsh Lane for use by the Friends of Hogsmill STW Nature Reserve.

 How to Join

-If you would like to become a Friend, simply obtain an application form from Gary Caine SDBWS Membership Secretary (email@example.com) and send this together with two colour passport sized photographs per person (for the permit & Scheme records) to:
+If you are a SDBWS member and would like to become a Hogsmill Friend, simply obtain an application form (email email@example.com) and send this together with two photographs (either digital or physical photos are fine) for the permit & Scheme records to:

 Hogsmill STW Nature Reserve Manager